perrymant/moneymaker/README.md

         }
     }
     ```
 1. Design a way of adding transactions to an account.
-This should be put under a `design/` directory in the root of your repository, and comprise markdown files.
-(2)
+This should be put under a `design/` directory in the root of your repository,
+and comprise markdown files.
+(2)                                                                DONE